Star Wars: The Force Awakens: Post-production

 Kennedy said The Force Awakens would use real locations and models over computer-generated imagery.
 Johnson reiterated that Abrams would use little CGI and more practical, traditional special effects, saying: "I think people are coming back around to [practical effects].
 It feels like there is sort of that gravity pulling us back toward it.
 I think that more and more people are hitting kind of a critical mass in terms of the CG-driven action scene lending itself to a very specific type of action scene, where physics go out the window and it becomes so big so quick."
 Abrams' intention in prioritizing practical special effects was to recreate the visual realism and authenticity of the original Star Wars.
 To that end, the droid BB-8 was a physical prop developed by Disney Research, created by special effects artist Neal Scanlan and operated live on set with the actors.
 The Holochess sequence was created using stop-motion, which was supervised by Tippett Studio and overseen by Phil Tippett, who also worked on the stop-motion sequence in the original Star Wars film.

 In February 2014, Industrial Light & Magic (ILM) announced plans to open a facility in London, citing Disney's Star Wars films as a catalyst for the expansion.
 ILM's Vancouver branch also worked on the special effects for the film.
-Abrams supervised post-production and editing of the film at Bad Robot Productions' headquarters in Santa Monica.
+Abrams supervised post-production and editing of the film at Bad Robot's headquarters in Santa Monica.
 In August 2015, he gave the film's estimated running time of 124 minutes.
 Abrams made changes to the film's plot in the editing process to simplify the film, by removing some sequences shown in trailers: "At one point, Maz used to continue along with the characters back to the Resistance base, but we realised that she really had nothing to do there of value [...]
 So we ended up leaving those things out."
 The final cut of the film runs for 138 minutes.

 On November 6, 2014, the film's title was announced as Star Wars: The Force Awakens.
 In December 2015, Pablo Hidalgo, the creative executive at the Lucasfilm Story Group which handles all the canonical continuity for the Star Wars universe, revealed that the working title for the film was Shadow of the Empire "for the longest time".